apkuki/planka-cli/README.md

 # Planka CLI Tool — Usage & Reference

-This README documents what the CLI can do, how to configure authentication (global and per-project), the interactive "create" flow, available commands and flags, and troubleshooting tips.
+This README documents what the Planka CLI can do, how to configure authentication (global and per-project), the interactive "create" flow, available commands and flags, and troubleshooting tips.

-Target audience: users who want a simple CLI to create tasks locally and sync them to a Planka board, or to import cards from Planka into a local JSON task store.
+Target audience: users who want a simple CLI to create planka tasks locally and sync them to a Planka board.
+Planka is considered the source of truth.

 --